Gravity Kills: Manipulated, live tours, and Perversion (1997–2000)

 In 1997, TVT Records released a remix compilation album called Manipulated which contained remixes from the band's self-titled debut album songs "Guilty", "Blame", "Enough", "Down", and "Here".
 That year, they contributed a song to the Gary Numan tribute album Random, "Poetry and Power".
 Gravity Kills also briefly collaborated with the musician Moby on a song titled "Suffocating".
 It was meant to be included on the soundtrack to the film Spawn; however, Moby disliked the outcome, and instead worked with Butthole Surfers for the soundtrack.
 The outtake was later released online.

 On April 19, 1998, Scheel suffered a whiplash when he got overexcited during a warm-up gig at the University Wellness & Activities in San Antonio, Texas.
 He had not performed live with the band since a previous live concert at the Q101 Festival in Chicago, IL on October 16, 1997.
 The injury happened at a club in what was supposed to be a low-key gig that attracted 6,000 fans, according to the band's label, TVT Records.
 The injury, which put Scheel out of commission for a few weeks, came less than a week before Junkie XL leader Tom Holkenborg injured his back in an onstage accident; ironically, Junkie XL and Gravity Kills were scheduled to join British band Pitchshifter on a U.S. tour on June 3.

 The band released their second studio album in June 1998, titled Perversion.
 The album was less successful than their self-titled debut but still sold well, peaking at No. 107 on the Billboard 200 chart.
 The single "Falling" peaked at No. 35 on the Billboard Mainstream Rock chart, and was featured in the 1998 racing video game Test Drive 5 along with Pitchshifter, Fear Factory, Junkie XL, and KMFDM.
 "Alive" and "Drown" also appeared in another game from the same franchise in 1998, Test Drive Off-Road 2.
-On July 1, 1998 at the Summerfest in Milwaukee, Wisconsin, Scheel got the whole crowd chanting "Fuck you!" while the show was being broadcast live on a mainstream rock local radio station, Lazer 103 FM.
-This was a familiar phrase to the July 2, 1997 Summerfest.
+On July 1, 1998, at the Summerfest in Milwaukee, Wisconsin, Scheel got the whole crowd chanting "Fuck you!" while the show was being broadcast live on a mainstream rock local radio station, Lazer 103 FM.
+This was a familiar phrase to the July 2, 1997, Summerfest.
 The station's DJ tried to get the crowd to stop, but he was having mic problems and the crowd ignored him.
 In August 1999, drummer Kerns had left the band, reasons for leaving as a chance for him to spend time with his family and to return to practicing architecture.
-He was replaced by Brad Booker, former drummer for the band Stir.
+He was initially replaced by Greg Miller (who played with another St. Louis band, Radio Iodine).
+After a handful of shows in 2000, Brad Booker (former drummer for the band Stir) joined on drums.